 All hours worked beyond the employee’s regularly scheduled shift; and

 All hours worked beyond the maximum straight-time hours permitted under Section 7(k) of the Fair Labor Standards Act for law enforcement employees working a work period of the length established by the University pursuant to this Article.

+Employees who are assigned by the University to appear in court or work at special events outside of their regularly scheduled hours of work, will receive a minimum of four (4) hours of overtime pay for such assignments.

 Overtime Authorization.
 Working overtime without authorization by the employee’s supervisor may result in disciplinary action.